nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.1.2.
 Delete module
 You can delete the module with the indicated module code from Plannit.
+This could be useful at the end of the semester when you would want to do some cleanup and prepare for the modules for next semester.

 This command will require one flag: